mangapress/mangapress/readme.txt

    * Addressing query-usage on Latest Comic page.

 = 2.7 Beta 3 =
-Updates processing for templates.
+   * Updates processing for templates.

 = 2.7 Beta 2 =
-Fixes a problem with the Manga+Press Options page.
+   * Fixes a problem with the Manga+Press Options page.
 A path issue in the framework may prevent option fields from displaying properly.

 == Changelog ==
+= 2.8 =
+   * Added bundled theme for TwentyEleven, TwentyTwelve, and TwentyThirteen
+   * Corrected 404 issues for custom post-type after activation
+   * Updated admin interface to fit WordPress 3.8
+   * Adjusted template stack for single comics
+   * Added new Media Library popup (eliminating legacy ThickBox dependency)
+     * Added WordPress 3.5 Media Library window
+   * Code review and cleanup
+   * Removed legacy options (Comic Banner)

 = 2.7 =
    * 2.7.5